HungryHowies/Wazuh-and-Zitadel-Setup/README.md

 systemctl status wazuh-indexer
 ```

-Run the indexer-security-init.sh script to load the new certificates information and start the single-node.
+Run the indexer-security-init.sh script to load the new certificates information and start the single node.

 Change directory.